-A Transition to Retirement Pension (also referred to as a TTR pension) is an income stream from your SMSF that you can commence if you’ve reached preservation age and are still working.
+A Transition to Retirement Pension (also referred to as a TTR pension) is an income stream from your SMSF that you can commence if you’ve reached preservation age (usually 60) and are still working.
 With a Transition to Retirement you may be able to reduce your working hours without reducing your income.
 This can be done by topping up your part-time income with a regular ‘income stream’ from your SMSF.

 Previously, you could only access your SMSF balance once you turned 65 or retired.
 This meant it was difficult to reduce your working hours and still maintain a comfortable standard of living.
 Transition to Retirement allows you to withdraw some of your SMSF balance.

 Working of a Transition to Retirement (TTR)

 You will have two accounts within your SMSF.
 Once you reach preservation age, you can elect to have a TTR income from your SMSF.

 If you execute a TTR strategy, you have to take an income of between 4% – 10% of this TTR balance.
 The first year of the TTR is calculated on a pro-rata basis, using the days in the year.
 See an example below:

 A Trustee reaches their preservation age and wishes to commence a TTR and has $100,000 in their SMSF account.
 If you then withdraw 10% from the balance, it leaves $90,000 in the Fund.
 In the same year, you can then withdraw another 10% of the remaining balance of $90,000.

 The Trustees of the SMSF are responsible for starting the Transition to Retirement (TTR).
 When you start a TTR, you must minute your decision (here is a template for these minutes)Transition to Retirement template